 "He was always the hot rod on the field, but all of a sudden he just wasn't himself," Michael, Nick's father, said.
 "Looking back, we were seeing the early signs of something very serious."

 After a visit to his pediatrician, Nick was immediately referred to Children's Mercy where the cause was diagnosed – a condition called Aplastic Anemia.
 The condition hinders the bone marrow from making enough blood cells.

 Finding the right treatment

 Treatment options for Nick's condition are limited.
 The best long-term option is a bone marrow transplantation is ideal, but finding a donor can be difficult.
 All of Nick's immediate family members have been tested - none are suitable matches.
-Jaszianne Tolbert, MD, a Children's Mercy physician, determined the best interim care for Nick was medication and regular blood transfusions every week or two to replenish vital blood cells in his body.
+Nick’s hematologist/oncologist at Children’s Mercy determined that the best interim care for him was medication and regular blood transfusions every week or two to replenish vital blood cells in his body.
 Although the treatments have great short-term benefits, Nick is still unable to compete in sports or attend school.

 "After each transfusion, he becomes himself again," Michael said.
 "It's like watching flowers bloom.
 His humor comes back; his energy comes back.
 And then he'll start to fade again."

 The Lee's Summit School District furnished a homebound teacher to help Nick finish the eighth grade, but having to give up sports has been difficult for him to handle.
 To help lift his spirits, Children's Mercy and Google Fiber teamed up to fulfill a Major League-sized dream for Nick.